Home | Biography | Written Works | Links

 Prior to her political career, Jewel worked as a certified public accountant and, earlier, taught school for four years.
 She received a bachelor’s degree in journalism from the University of Montana in 1952 and a master’s degree in education from Stanford University in 1954.
 In 1952-53, she worked for the Central Intelligence Agency (CIA) in Washington, D. C. She met her future husband, Ron Lansing, while working as a civilian service club director for Army Special Services in Europe.
 They wed in Neu-Ulm, West Germany, not far from the Danube River, on June 16, 1956.

 Jewel is the founder of a women’s poker group of politically-minded women that has met monthly since May 1997.
 One of her book reading groups (The Grateful Read) has been meeting since May 1995.
-Her League of Women Voters non-fiction book group began in October 2007.
+Her League of Women Voters non-fiction book group (Viva Libra) began meeting monthly in October 2007.

 Jewel’s other organizational associations include the Oregon Writers’ Colony, Oregon Environmental Council, Portland City Club, and First Unitarian Church of Portland.
 She served as the first woman president of the West Hills Unitarian Fellowship in 1971-72.